-Webserver logs contains information classified as personal data by default under the European Union’s General Data Protection Regulation (GDPR).
-The new privacy regulation comes in effect in , and just about everyone needs to take action now to become compliant.
+Web server logs contain information classified as personal data by default under the European Union’s General Data Protection Regulation (GDPR).
+The new privacy regulation comes in effect from .
+Just about everyone needs to take action now to become compliant.

-Disclaimer: I’m not a lawyer and I’m not providing you legal advise.
-Contact your legal council for help interpreting and implementing the GDPR.
+Disclaimer: I’m not a lawyer and I’m not providing you legal advice.
+Contact your legal counsel for help interpreting and implementing the GDPR.
 This article is provided for entertainment purposes, and amounts to nothing but my interpretation of the GDPR.

-The General Data Protection Regulation shifts the default operating mode for personal data collection from collect and store as much information about everyone as possible for all eternity to don’t collect any information about anyone unless there is documented and informed consent for the collection; and don’t use that information for anything but the specific purposes consent were given for.
-The GDPR turns big-data collection of personal data on the web from an asset to a liability with fines as high as 20 000 000 Euro or 4 % of global revenue (whichever is greater).
+The General Data Protection Regulation shifts the default operating mode for personal data collection from collect and store as much information about everyone as possible for all eternity to don’t collect any information about anyone unless there’s documented and informed consent for the collection, and don’t use that information for anything but the specified purposes.

 Personal data in server logs

 The default configuration of popular web servers including Apache Web Server and Nginx collect and store at least two of the following three types of logs:

 - Error logs (including processing-language logs like PHP)

 All of these logs contain personal information by default under the new regulation.
 IP addresses are specifically defined as personal data per Article 4, Point 1, and Recital 49.
 The logs can also contain usernames if your web service uses them as part of their URL structure, and even the referral information that’s logged by default can contain personal information, e.g. unintended collection of sensitive data; like being referred from a sensitive-subject website.